 • 2 slabs St. Louis-Style Ribs 7-9 ribs each

-• ¼ cup barbecue sauce Blue’s Hog Original is our favorite – or homemade (click for recipe)
+• ¼ cup barbecue sauce Homemade or Blue’s Hog Original are our favorites

 For the Vinegar Mopping Mixture